salrashid123/istio_external_authorization_server/README.md

 ### Setup

-The following setup uses a Google Cloud Platform GKE cluster and Service Accounts certificates to issue the custom JWT tokens by the authorization server.
-We are using GCP service accounts for the authorization server JWTs simply because each service account on GCP has a convenient public JWK url for validation.
+The following setup uses a Google Cloud Platform GKE cluster and a convenient JWK endpoint provided by an Istio sample JWT authentication tutorial.

 #### Set Environment Variables